loafyyy/KeyWatch-backend/README.md

 | end_date | No | End date of keystrokes (inclusive) | None | 2019-08-07 |
 | limit | No | Limit on how many keystrokes to return (ordered by most recent) | None | 100 |

-If both start_date and end_date are not given, the last 100 keystrokes are returned.
+If no parameters are given, the default is to return all the keystrokes.

 ##### Examples
 http://127.0.0.1:5000?start_date=2019-08-05&end_date=2019-08-07